ArdOnat/University-Taxi-Stop-Application/README.md

 # Taxi Stop Application

-An C app that fixes taxi automating system of a university campus.
+A C application that fixes taxi automating system of a university campus.

 # What I Learned